Know the Facts

 Be wary of terms like “traditional hard hats” – while protecting workers for over 100 years, hard hats are available with cutting-edge innovations in material science, cooling technology, and sensors.

-Hard hats, just like climbing-style helmets, are also available with chin straps and a wide variety of accessories, including earmuffs, goggles, and more.
+Many varieties of head protection are available with chin straps and a wide variety of accessories, including earmuffs, goggles, and more.

 STANDARDS